 "I draw the people I hate at school.
-I hear the gossip, I hear the lies; but I draw what my own eyes see.
+I hear the gossip, I hear the lies but I draw what my own eyes see.
 And I see the embarrassing, devastating, beautiful secrets my peers are try to hide.
-And I have quite the collection of humor; a sketchbook full of those pathetic illusions...
-Until the most popular boy, and my most hated, happens upon my misplaced book of insults."
+I had quite the collection of illusions; a sketchbook full of their buried sins...
+Until the most popular boy, and my most hated, happened upon my misplaced book of secrets."

-But there's one she despises most of all; a predator hidden amongst a flock of sheep.
+Yet there's one she despises most of all; a predator hidden amongst a flock of sheep.
 Hayden; the boy loved and adored by those around him.
-Hayden; the monster who secretly hates them all.
+Hayden; the monster who secretly hated them all.

 She never wanted to meet him.
-She never wanted to have to interact with ANY of them, but that all changed when her only friend was accused of a crime she did not commit in a flurry of senior pranks gone wrong, and their corrupt school did nothing to spare Karri of the unjust fate they had condemned her to.
+She never wanted to have to interact with ANY of them, but that all changed when her only friend was accused of a crime she did not commit in a flurry of senior pranks gone wrong.

-She would be his little puppet, doing as he bid, and he would help her get her retribution... her revenge.
+She would be his puppet, to do as he bid... and he would help her get her retribution, her revenge.

 I draw the people I hate at school.
 I see them everywhere, just walking down the halls with their fake personalities; their smiles and charms... even though secretly, behind each other's backs, they're cheating and spreading rumors and destroying the other's social status.
 And then I see them in the bathrooms, crying and puking up the last of what is already nauseating cafeteria food; because word got around that they gained weight or that they didn't have a perfect body.